 The NBOD and a development agreement (a binding agreement between the Town and a developer) dictate what can be built on the site and controls most details).

-Hawthorne Development presented a presentation for “Maynard Retirement Residence” (presentation below under “Recent Presentations”).
+Hawthorne Development made a presentation for “Maynard Retirement Residence” (presentation below under “Recent Presentations”).
 They have indicated strong interest in the site.

 As new information is available, we will update as quickly as possible.